-Plot: Taka and Miaka have gotten married in the real world and Miaka got pregnant on their honeymoon.
-A girl named Mayo has come across the book of the Universe of the Four Gods and plans to enter it to escape her oh so terrible world filled with fighting, divorced parents, being cut from the basketball team, and worse of all her love of all loves, Taka, getting married.
-Life’s so tough amirite?
+Plot: Taka and Miaka are now married and expecting their first child.
+A teenage girl named Mayo comes across the book of the Universe of the Four Gods and plans to enter it to escape her oh so terrible life filled with fighting, divorced parents, being cut from the basketball team, and worse of all her love of all loves, Taka, getting married.
 She enters the book to a dying Konan and becomes the new priestess of Suzaku.

-Reasons for Rating: All you have to know about this OVA is as follows; this anime was based on a fanfic.
+Breakdown: All you have to know about this OVA is as follows – this anime was based on a fanfic.

 There ya go.

 Alright, fine.
 Let’s go ahead and be ‘fair’ and ‘mature.’